dharlanoliveira-zz/spring-boot-scala-social-media/README.md

 I have been using gradle on last 4 years, so it's my natural choice.
 I particularly believe that it fits very well with spring-boot.
 It's able to lead all build process, including the docker image generation and publishing.
-The project is packaged with the gradle wrapper, so it's easier to run the build process without the necessity to install gradle outside the project.
-I
+The project includes the gradle wrapper, so it's easier to run the build process without the necessity to install gradle outside the project.

 ### 2) JDK 16